jjczajka/YlipCSD/README.md

 To export the environment to a Jupyter Kernel, use the following commands:
 >python -m ipykernel install --user --name "KERNEL NAME: <condaPY36...>"

+## Support is currently being added for predicting Overexpression targets (3 Aug 2021).
+Updates should should be implemented within two weeks